ZsuzsaMano/SlackApi/README.md

 #### returns:

-groupId.json containing group names + ids
+groupId.json containing group names + ids, (groupError.json, if group was not possible to create)

 #### attributes